SuperM7-com/arkos-docs/docs/next.md

 sidebar_position: 15
 ---

-# Arkos Roadmap
+# Arkos Next

-**Arkos** is complete and almost ready to production (even though being already being by many apps in production), but this is all up to the community feedbacks.
-In this guide you can find some of `ArkosNext` (just copied from `EsNext`) which are the next features that will added on the next releases
+**Arkos** is complete and almost ready to production (even though being already used by some apps in production), but this is all up to the community feedbacks.
+In this guide you can find some of `ArkosNext` (just copied from `EsNext`) which are the next features that will/areIntendedToBe added on the next releases:

 - AWS S3 Built-in File Uploads
 - Authentication With Policies (e.g. Author can only edit it's own posts without needing to write `Interceptor Middlewares`)